 Congress created a bill to preserve and protect Haleakalā.
 It was recognized then as a rare and uncommon landscape worth safeguarding for future generations.

 Four years later, archeological surveys began.
 These surveys were to help us understand how this sacred ground had been utilized in the past.
-Sites that showed evidence of human activity were excavated, mapped, and documented.
+Sites showing human activity were excavated, mapped, and documented.

 Since native Hawaiians consider the summit of Haleakalā a sacred place, they never considered permanent homes in the Wao Akua*.
-There has been no data collected that indicates there were ever permanent home structures built.
+No data has been collected that indicates there were ever permanent home structures built.

 Instead, Native Hawaiians did build individual structures for specific purposes throughout the crater of Haleakalā.

 These enclosures were crucial due to the changeable weather of the high altitudes of Haleakalā.
-Dense fog, cold wind, rain, harsh sun, heat, or even snow could occur at any time.
+Dense fog, cold wind, rain, harsh sun, heat, or even snow could occur anytime.